knpuniversity/oo/knpu/episode2/handling-id.md

 [[[ code('31c33764f8') ]]]

-And at the bottom, right click, go to generate, then make the getter and setter for the `id` property.
+And at the bottom, right click, then make the getter and setter for the `id` property.
 Update the PHPDoc to show that `$id` is an integer.
 Optional, but nice:

 [[[ code('4a3960f847') ]]]